N.B. This article was revised and edited 20 February 2019.

 Hilton Head Island

-This light, the remaining light, is also the only cast-iron lighthouse remaining in the state.
-It was constructed between 1879 and 1880 and lit for the first time in 1880.
-The light consists of a cast-iron skeleton and the stair tower (originally clad in wood, but clad in iron sheeting probably around 1913) topped by a wooden watch room and lantern room.
-The cast-iron skeleton bolts the structure in place to a series of concrete bases.
-The complex also included a keeper’s cottage, but it was moved to Harbour Town in the Sea Pines Plantation resort complex in the 1980s.
-The light itself was decommissioned in 1932 and the lighthouse was restored with the building of the Palmetto Dunes Resort.
+This, the remaining light, was constructed between 1879 and 1880 and lit for the first time in 1880.
+It consists of a cast-iron skeleton and the stair tower (originally clad in wood, but clad in iron sheeting probably around 1913) topped by a wooden watch room and lantern room.
+The cast-iron skeleton is bolted to a series of concrete bases.
+This complex once included a keeper’s cottage, but it was moved to Harbour Town in the Sea Pines Plantation resort complex in the 1980s.
+The light was decommissioned in 1932 and it was restored with the building of the Palmetto Dunes Resort.
+The beacon now presides over the 15th hole of the resort’s golf course.

 Cape Romain Lighthouse